What is Home Emergency cover?

 In the event of a Home Emergency, you should call your insurer as soon as possible.
 They will have a line open 24 hours a day, 365 days a year.
 You should provide your name, address, postcode and nature of the issue.

 Home Emergency cover with Urban Jungle

-Urban Jungle offers Home Emergency as an add on both our Contents Insurance policy and Buildings and Contents Insurance.
+Urban Jungle offers Home Emergency as an add-on to our Contents Insurance, Buildings Insurance, and Buildings & Contents Insurance.

 We hope this has cleared up all your questions on Home Emergency.
 If you still need some help, get in touch with our expert support team here, see our example Buildings and Contents Insurance policy document here or see our example Contents Insurance policy document here.